Jaahid Ali

 Jaahid Shaukat Ali (born 5 March 1995) is a Pakistani cricket coach and former cricketer.
 He made his first-class debut for Karachi on 26 October 2015 in the 2015–16 Quaid-e-Azam Trophy.

 In October 2017, he was named in Pakistan's squad for the 2017 Hong Kong Cricket Sixes.
 He was the leading run-scorer for Khan Research Laboratories (KRL) in the 2017–18 Quaid-e-Azam Trophy, with 355 runs in eight matches.
 He was also the leading run-scorer for KRL in the 2018–19 Quaid-e-Azam Trophy, with 484 runs in ten matches.

+Having coached at the Bunbury Festival earlier in the year, Ali became talent pathway coach and academy batting lead at Kent in November 2023.
+During his time in the role he also worked as assistant coach for Pakistan Super League team Quetta Gladiators in 2024, then batting coach in 2025.
+In October 2025, having supported Kent's first-team in the 2025 season, Ali was named as the club's men's assistant coach for batting.